 - Submit two letters of recommendation from faculty members/advisors who can address your intellectual and personal suitability for the Program.

-- Personal Statement - Describe your research interest, career goals, and reasons for applying to this program in 600 words or less; double-space.
+- Personal Statement - Describe your research interest, career goals, and reasons for applying to this program in 2,000 characters (includes spacing, punctuations, etc) or less; double-space.

 - Official Transcript - The official college transcript mailed directly from your school.